GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_faqs.md

 Please refer to the [Quality tab](./?tab=quality) for further details.
 :::

-:::{dropdown} What are the main limitations of the Land Cover classification?
+:::{dropdown} What are the main limitations of the DEA Land Cover classification?

 There are limitations originating from both the source satellite data and the algorithms applied to generate the final Land Cover product.